deanishe/i-sheet-you-not/README.md

 ## Download and installation ##

-Download the workflow from [GitHub releases][gh-releases] and double-click the downloaded `I-Sheet-You-Not.X.X.X.alfredworkflow` file to install in Alfred.
+Download the workflow from [GitHub releases][gh-releases] and double-click the downloaded `I-Sheet-You-Not-X.X.X.alfredworkflow` file to install in Alfred.

 ## Usage ##